thib1984/pypodo/README.md

 - `pypodo find "t.*he"` : filter the todolist on the parameter (regex format)

-- `pypodo crypt admin` : crypt the todolist in the ~/.todo.crypt file with key "admin"

-- `pypodo crypt` : crypt the todolist in the ~/.todo.crypt file with key in the config file SYSTEM.key

-- `pypodo decrypt admin` : decrypt the crypted todolist in the ~/.todo.decrypt file with key "admin"

-- `pypodo decrypt` : decrypt the crypted todolist in the ~/.todo.decrypt file with key in the config file SYSTEM.key

 - `pypodo help` : display help message

 - `pypodo` : display help message